 Welcome to Central Texas Fire Investigators Association

-The Central Texas Fire Investigators Association is a nonprofit organization dedicated to protecting the public from the element of harm caused by the unsolicited act of "ARSON".
+The Central Texas Fire Investigators Association is a not for profit organization dedicated to protecting the public from the element of harm caused by the unsolicited act of "ARSON".

 The Goal of the association is to provide a means of coordinating information on techniques and methods to improve the investigative process.
 The association also hopes to raise the awareness of the public through education programs addressing the impact of fire and arson on society.
 The Association has Four Major Organizational Objectives: